How to Grow Large LA. Iris Rhizomes

 What do Louisiana Irises Look Like?

-Louisiana Iris has upright long sword ready leaf blades and long sturdy flowering stems with showy flowers.
+Louisiana Iris has extra long roots that grow deep in the soil, upright long green sword ready leaf blades and long sturdy flowering stems with showy beardless flowers.
 The flowers can be pendant shape or recurved others have short erect standards.

 Irises were first distributed all over the world by an Australian breeder who specialised in Louisiana irises.